 Since the mid 1980’s the RRCA has maintained a long-standing guideline against the use of headphones in running events and group training runs.
 This is a safety precaution and a risk management responsibility for race directors and run leaders.
-Race directors and group run leaders are encouraged to ban or strongly discourage the use of headphones in races and group runs.
+Race directors and group run leaders should not promote headphone use in races and group runs.

 The RRCA understands that enforcement of a headphone ban or discouraging headphone use can be a challenge for race directors, especially for races that exceed several thousand runners.

 The use of headphones in events and group runs are not excluded from the RRCA insurance policy.
 This means that if a race director promotes that headphones are not allowed or their use is discouraged in the event, but a participant shows up, runs the race in headphones, and has or creates an incident, the race director is still entitled to have the insurance company fund the defense or negotiate settlement in a legal case.

 While the insurance policy does not exclude headphones, and the RRCA does not have an outright ban on their use during events, this does not mean that RRCA members taking advantage of the group insurance program can actively encourage runners to run while wearing headphones.
 That practice could jeopardize the integrity of the insurance program that benefits thousands of events and group runs every year.